5 Sustainable Construction Trends to Maximize Your Home's Efficiency

 The EPA indicates some indoor pollutants are two to five times higher indoors than outdoors.
 Strategies incorporated to reduce these pollutants are becoming quite popular.

 Passive solar design maximizes the sun's energy.
 When given the option, 60 percent of buyers prefer it.
 This architectural strategy not only includes solar features but also considers the build of the house.

 For instance, positioning the windows to the sun maximizes sunlight collection and stores energy with other features integrated into the home's design.
+Additionally, when it comes to using solar panels, strategically positioning them along the path of the sun can cause more energy generation.
 When pulled together in solar home design, all of these build elements result in a cohesive passive solar strategy.

 Smart technology not only checks off the convenience preference on buyers' lists, but it also aligns with their desires for sustainable living.
 Many new builds are likely to come with smart thermostats, smart LED lighting, motion lights, smart appliances, and smart hubs.
 These are all designed to give people control over their energy use, either in-home or remotely.
 Either way, in the long run, these features reduce energy use and offer a great return on investment (ROI).

 Water conservation is high on the list for sustainable construction.
 Water-saving features builders now have in their designs include:

 - Water tanks to collect rainwater